cyberbotics/webots-doc/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 > **Hands on**:
 Save the modified source code (`File / Save Text File`), and compile it (`Build / Build`).
-Fix any compilation error if necessary.
+Fix any compilation errors if necessary.
 When Webots proposes to revert the simulation, choose `Yes`.

 If everything is ok, your robot should go forwards.